ippie52/kgsync/README.md

                         Specifies the name of the input manifest file -m, --minimal         Minimalistic clone.
-Potentially beneficial for large repositories (may be slower) -s, --stash           Stashes any changes before syncing, generating or updating
+Potentially beneficial for large repositories (may be slower) -S, --stash           Stashes any changes before syncing, generating or updating
   -d level, --debug=level
                         Sets the level of debug (default warning and above)

 ```